 Why is finding attractive bathing suits for older women so difficult?
 After all, women over 60 are a huge market.
 You’d think that bathing suit producers would be lining up around the corner to sell to us.
 Unfortunately, this isn’t yet the case.

-The good news is that there are still places to find bathing suites for women our age.
+The good news is that there are still places to find bathing suits for women our age.
 We just need to look a little harder.

 Of course, much of the problem is in our own heads.
 We are much harder on ourselves than the rest of the world is.
-At the same time, women my age face a practical problem as well – finding flattering bathing suits for older women is much harder than it should be.
+At the same time, women our age face a practical problem as well – finding flattering swimwear for older women is much harder than it should be.

-So, if you’re looking to hit the beach this summer, here are a few places to look for flattering bathing suits for older women.
+So, if you’re looking to hit the beach or the pool, here are a few places to look for flattering bathing suits for older women.
 If you have any other suggestions, please add them in the comments.